codeation/impress/README.md

 - Apple Silicon native driver for macOS.
 - iOS app used as GUI app remote client.

+Stay tuned for more.

 ## Contributing

 First, welcome:

-- Any clue of the project's importance (star, post, etc.).
+- Any like to the project (star, post, link, etc.).
-- Any advice on the library design and principles.
+- Any recommendations about library design principles.
 - Contribution to project, project wiki, examples.
 - Bug report, open [issue](https://github.com/codeation/impress/issues).
-- Or any help to correct grammatical or writing errors (PR or issue).
+- Or any help to fix grammatical or writing errors (PR or issue).